bbowles1/coding_challenge/README.md

 # Tempus Coding Challenge
 Having trouble running any part of this code?
 Please contact me at bbowles1@alumni.nd.edu.
 In a hurry?
-Run the script in "test" mode (`python vcf_annot.py -i <input_file> -t`) for faster code execution.
+Run the script in "test" mode (`python vcf_annot.py -i <input_file> -t`) for faster execution.
+Curious about underlying design decisions?
+Take a look at the `Tempus_Demo.html` document.

 ## Running the Annotation Pipeline
 The general syntax for annotating an input VCF file is to run `python vcf_annot.py -i <input_file> -o <output_file>`.
 Users can also specify the following options: